Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Introduction

-To address the aforementioned theoretical limitations of the $Z_3$-invariant NMSSM regarding the Higgs boson mass, the superparticle mass spectrum, and its connection to dark matter, researchers have proposed various extended frameworks, among which the General NMSSM (GNMSSM) \cite{Cao:2022ovk,Cao:2024axg,Meng:2024lmi,Cao:2021ljw,95GeV2023,Cao:2022chy} stands out as a representative example.
-By adding extra singlet couplings or $Z_3$-symmetry-breaking terms, the GNMSSM enhances the flexibility in the Higgs mass matrix and enables lighter CP-even and CP-odd states, which are consistent with LHC data.
-Moreover, within the framework of the GNMSSM, the lightest supersymmetric particle (LSP) is a dark matter (DM) candidate.
-Its annihilation mainly proceeds through s-channel exchange of light CP-even and CP-odd Higgs bosons.
-The coupling strength determines both the dark matter relic abundance from the early universe and the elastic scattering cross-section with nucleons in direct detection experiments.
-This link connects collider physics and dark matter phenomenology, allowing constraints from high-energy and astrophysical observations to complement each other.
+To address the aforementioned theoretical limitations of the $Z_3$-NMSSM concerning the Higgs boson mass, the superparticle mass spectrum, and its connection to DM, researchers have proposed various extended frameworks, among which the General NMSSM (GNMSSM) \cite{Choi:2019yrv,Cao:2022ovk,Cao:2024axg,Meng:2024lmi,Cao:2021ljw,95GeV2023,Cao:2022chy} stands out as a representative example.
+By adding extra singlet couplings or $Z_3$-symmetry-breaking terms, the GNMSSM enhances flexibility in the Higgs mass matrix and enables lighter CP-even and CP-odd states, which are consistent with LHC data \cite{Yue:2025dqe}.
+In the framework of the GNMSSM, the lightest supersymmetric particle (LSP) serves as a viable DM candidate.
+Singlet-dominant particles such as singlino-dominated DM and singlet-dominated Higgs bosons, can form a secluded DM sector \cite{Pospelov:2007mp, Meng:2024lmi}.
+In this sector, singlino-like DM primarily annihilates via the s-channel exchange of light CP-even or CP-odd Higgs bosons.
+The coupling strength between these scalar particles and DM governs both the DM relic abundance from the early universe and the scattering cross-section with nucleons in direct detection experiments.
+This connection establishes a link between collider physics and DM phenomenology, enabling constraints from high-energy and astrophysical observations to complement each other.